 The main difference between Google Ads and AdSense is that Google Ads is used by advertisers and AdSense is used by publishers.

 Google Ads is the platform that lets you advertise your products or services on Google.com, the Google Search Network, and the Google Display Network.
-You can use Google Ads to drive targeted traffic to your website.
+You might know it as Google AdWords.
+You can use Google Ads to run ad campaigns to drive targeted traffic to your website.
 Ideally, some of this traffic converts to sales.
 You pay Google a set amount per ad click.

 Google AdSense is the platform that allows website owners to monetize their websites by earning money from Google Ads displayed next to their content.
 Each time one of these ads is clicked on, the publisher earns money.
 If your website has a large enough audience, AdSense is a great way to make money.